lassestahnke/CM2003_DL_Medical_Images/project/readme.md

 ### Training Using Weight Maps
 In order to improve the detection of veins and arteries we try implementing weight maps which would add additional loss penalty to the most important features in images.
-Weight maps were created using <em>scikit-image</em> package by dilation of the provided original segmentation masks using a ```sitk.Ball``` kernel shape with a radis
+Weight maps were created using <em>scikit-image</em> package by dilation of the provided original segmentation masks using a ```sitk.Ball``` kernel shape with a radius 2
 todo: input example image of the weightmap
 ### Setting Up The Residual U-Net
 Original Residual U-Net has been modified by adding one more residual block to increase the depth of the network.